Calling all technophiles to LOGIN events

 September 25, 2019

-LOGIN, the annual edition of the technical symposium, conducted by Computational Sciences Association and Computer Application Association of PSG College of Technology, will be held here on September 28 -29.
+LOGIN, the annual edition of the technical symposium, conducted by Computational Sciences Association and Computer Applications Association of PSG College of Technology, will be held here on September 28 -29.

 Each year, LOGIN explores the many facets of science and technology and the profound impact they have on our lives.
 The event conducted by PSG College of Technology, is stepping into its 30th year this time.